mysamyr/songs/README.md

 ### Docker

-- create `.env` file in the root according to example from `.env.example` or get it from google cloud
+- create `.env` file in the root according to example from `.env.example` or get it from GCP Cloud Storage
 - to set up database you can create folder `initdb` inside `/assets` folder and put there `.js` files to run needed migrations. (`npm run setup [env_name]` does it automatically)
 - run `docker-compose up` in the root to start the project in Docker in production mode